angular/protractor/docs/page-objects.md

 From the command line, you can then easily switch between running one or the other suite of tests.
 This command will run only the homepage section of the tests:

     protractor protractor.conf.js --suite homepage

-Additionally, you can run specific suites of tests with the command:

-    protractor protractor.conf.js --suite homepage,search